 MCP was donated to the Linux Foundation in December 2025, which signals Anthropic’s intent: this should be infrastructure, not a product.
 OpenAI adopted it in March 2025.
 JetBrains, Microsoft (via VS Code), and the major AI cloud providers are all shipping native support.

-The ecosystem is moving fast — MCP servers for everything from databases to browser automation are appearing weekly.
+The ecosystem is moving fast.
+MCP servers for everything from databases to browser automation appear weekly.
 The time to understand the protocol is before your next AI feature, not after.
-If you’re building anything that involves an LLM calling external services, the question isn’t whether to learn MCP — it’s whether you want to build the right abstraction from the start or refactor to it later.
+If you’re building anything that involves an LLM calling external services, the question isn’t whether to learn MCP.
+It’s whether you build the right abstraction from the start or refactor to it later.

 The spec lives at modelcontextprotocol.io.
 The reference servers are a good place to read real implementation patterns before writing your own.